-In the light of the user survey results, the reach of some key target groups (such as immigrants and NEETs) set for the project has seen remarkable success in piloting the prototype.
-Thus, there is not yet reliable information available of their user experience on the service prototype.
+In the light of the user survey results the reach of the some key target groups (such as immigrants and NEETs) set for the project has not succeeded remarkably in piloting the prototype.
+Thus, there is not yet reliable information available in their user experience on the service prototype.
 It is known that these user groups have evident limitations in both language skills and IT skills.
-However, as the target set for the project was to develop a prototype of the digital service, it is merely a policy-driven future question whether such services are aimed for the individual users or for the councelling staff working with these customer groups.
+However, as the target set for the project was to develop a prototype of the digital service, it is merely a policy-driven future question whether such a services are aimed for the individual users or for the councelling staff working with these customers groups.
 This question appears e.g. in the field of learner services and educational opportunities.
-It was pointed out in the interviews with the German stakeholders that immigrants as a user group might require a wider language selection to be able to benefit from the digital learner services.
-The national languages along with English do not fully comply with their current needs.
-The Sustainability Plan states that in the future the targeted languages supported by the Studyinfo services portal in Finland are Finnish, Swedish and English.
+It was pointed out in the interviews with the German stakeholders, that immigrants as a user group might require a wider language selection to be able to benefit of the digital learner services.
+The national languages along with